profsmith89/ctps/_sources/chap16.md

 print(f'Does Python think these two objects are equal? {a_letter == an_int}')
 ```

-Despite the fact that the bit patterns for the values of the objects named `a_letter` and `an_int` are exactly the same, the interpreter says that these objects are not equal.
+Even though the bit patterns for the values of the objects named `a_letter` and `an_int` are exactly the same, the interpreter says that these objects are not equal.
 The reason that they're not considered equal is because their types differ.

 ```{code-block} python
 ---